-Do you know that you can be charged with DWI even if your Breathalyzer results are below .08%?
-Also, there are times when Driving While Impaired is not associated with drinking at all.
-You can be found to be under the influence of controlled substances—illegally obtained street or legitimately obtained prescription drugs.
+Do you know that you can be charged with DWI even if your Breathalyzer results are below .08 percent?
+Also, there are times when driving while impaired is not associated with drinking at all.
+You can be found to be under the influence of controlled substances — illegally obtained street or legitimately obtained prescription drugs.
 (Or, perhaps, a Good Samaritan cop sees that you need some assistance as you are pushing your car off the road.
 The cop comes over to lend a helping hand, but determines you need a Breathalyzer and you light it up!
 It's happened.)

 The best time to consult with an attorney for a DWI is as soon as possible after it occurs.
-By law the State of NC must keep your license for 10 days.
-If you act fast enough, meet the requirements, obtain the assessment, and provide the other necessary reports, paperwork, and fees, you could have your limited driving privileges back as early as the 11th day from being cited for said offense.
+By law the state of North Carolina must keep your license for 10 days.
+If you act fast enough, meet the requirements, obtain the assessment, and provide the other necessary reports, paperwork and fees, you could have your limited driving privileges back as early as the 11th day from being cited for said offense.

 For many people who depend on their licenses to get back and forth to work and school, having a valid license is a must to maintain their livelihoods and their households.